jchowlabs

 3Ask to switch toggle.

-The voice assistant reads the live state of that toggle every time you ask, and it can change it too.
+The voice agent reads the live state of that toggle every time you ask, and it can change it too.
 Ask it to turn the toggle on or off.
-The assistant sees the current state, decides whether an action is needed, and confirms the result.
+The agent sees the current state, decides whether an action is needed, and confirms the result.

 Free-Text Awareness